You can go on many excellent day trips from Cape Town.

 Finally, you may want to consider the possibility of snorkeling with seals in Hout Bay – check out this tour.

 Muizenberg Beach and Kalk Bay

-These two small towns are part of the greater Cape Town area, and are absolutely perfect for day trips from Cape Town.
+These two small towns are part of the greater Cape Town area.

 Muizenberg Beach is famous for the colorful huts set on the whitest beach you can imagine.
 It’s a surfers’ paradise (the best place for that is Surfer’s Corner, right outside Muizenberg), so head there if you want to learn how to surf or improve your surfing skills.
 Depending on how much time you have, you could even opt to walk the Muizenberg Catwalk, a pleasant very easy 40-minutes hike during which you pass by rock pools and get impressive coastal views.

 Kalk Bay is at just 15 minutes drive from Muizenberg.
 It’s a highly underrated town – the kind of place where you stop for lunch, decide to go for a quick walk just to check out what’s around, and end up falling in love with (that’s exactly what happened to me).
 It is packed with vintage and antique shops as well as trendy boutiques and good cafés and restaurants too.